Alberta Foundation for the Arts

 Sharon Stevens is an award winning activist, an award winning video artist, and a community collaborator.
 She has been an independent video producer since 1989 and is committed to production values that include collective process and a feminist analysis.

-As the founder and artistic director of Theatre Yes, Heather is an award winning director, producer, dramaturg and educator whose career has taken her across the country.
+Heather is an award winning director, producer, dramaturg and educator whose career has taken her across the country.
+She currently serves as Artistic Producer of Workshop West Playwrights Theatre.
+She also founded and ran Edmonton’s Theatre Yes.
 Heather has directed and assistant directed over 40 productions, many of which have been new Canadian works.

 The Centre for Performance Research